heidi-holappa/comparison-analyzer/documentation/general-information.md

 The stored value is the location of the start or end of an exon in the IsoQuant transcript.
 The motivation behind this is that we want to look at what happens after the start or before the end of an exon in a pre-defined window.

 ### Processing the imported BAM-file
-The reads are fetched from a given BAM-file with pysam-libary.
+Next the reads are fetched from a given BAM-file with pysam-libary.
 Reads are iterated through and for primary and secondary reads insertions and deletions are counted.
-See next sections for details on the functions called.

 ```python
 function process_bam_file(reads_and_locations: dict):